hustlers-ly/call-spoof/README.md

 ## 📞 How to Set Caller ID in Zoiper

-1. Download [Zoiper](https://www.zoiper.com/en/voip-softphone/download/current) on your desktop or mobile.
+1. Download <a href="https://www.zoiper.com/en/voip-softphone/download/current" target="_blank">Zoiper</a> on your desktop or mobile.
 2. Go to **Settings > Accounts > Add Account**
 3. Select “SIP” and enter the following:
     - **Username**: Your SIP username
     - **Password**: Your SIP password
     - **Domain**: `sip.hustlers.ly`
 4. Save and start making calls!

 ---

 ## 🛠 Compatible With

 - ✅ Zoiper
 - ✅ Linphone
 - ✅ FreeSWITCH
 - ✅ Asterisk
 - ✅ Kamailio

 ---